crnobog69/gptium/firefox/gptium/README-en.md

 </p>
 </div>

-🔗 **GPTium** is an extension that allows you to send selected text directly to ChatGPT.
+🔗 **Gptium** is an extension that allows you to send selected text directly to ChatGPT.

 ## 📦 | Installation